thorhalbert/tops10vm.net/README.md

 The SIMH version I branched from was rather old, but so then is the 10 code.

 There's a graphical UI which shows the processor run, and there's an amusing set of modern unit tests that run 45 year old paper-tape images.

+This has the beginnings of the DENC language which would build encoder/decoder logic.
+However, there have been modern efforts that might work better (and are more completed), like https://github.com/kaitai-io.
+If all of the 36 bit words were packed into 64 bit integers, then perhaps it would be easy enough.
+I think Kaitai has bit-field type operations.